streamlit/docs/content/deploy/community-cloud/get-started/create-your-account.md

    1. Click "**Continue with Google**."
    1. Enter your Google credentials, and follow Google's authentication prompts.

+      This adds the "Streamlit Community Cloud" OAuth application to your GitHub account.
+This application is only used to pass your email when you log in to Community Cloud.
+On the next page, you'll perform additional steps to allow Community Cloud to access your repositories.
+For more information about using and reviewing the OAuth applications on your accounts, see [Using OAuth apps](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps) in GitHub's docs.

    ### Option 3: Sign in using GitHub

    1. Click "**Continue with GitHub**."